Hard Chrome Plating

 Techmetals application of hard chrome provides moderate corrosion and oxidation protection for the coated substrate.
 It is especially effective when applied to the cavities of molds, dies, tools and other components where abrasive resins are processed.

-Consider a hard chrome finish when rebuilding or salvaging older parts, molding dies, aircraft engine parts and more.
+Consider Techmetals for chrome repair or salvaging older parts, molding dies, aircraft engine parts and more.

 Benefits of Hard Chrome: